 Prior to July 1, 2026: Eligible graduate and law students can borrow up to $20,500 annually.
 Medical students can borrow up to $40,500 for fall/spring.
 Additional funds for summer are available for medical students.

 July 1, 2026 and Beyond: Eligible graduate students can borrow up to $20,500 annually.
-Medical and law students can borrow up to $50,000 annually.
+Medical and Law students can borrow up to $50,000 annually.
 (For financial aid purposes, advanced degrees in Nursing and Physician's Assistant are considered graduate level programs, not professional per the U.S. Department of Education's official designations.)

 For financial aid purposes at MSU, a “professional” student is defined as a student earning a degree in Human Medicine (M.D.), Osteopathic Medicine (D.O.), Veterinary Medicine (D.V.M.), or Law (J.D.).
-This is no change in the way MSU designates a professional student for financial aid purposes prior to the OBBBA.

 July 1, 2026 and Beyond: New graduate and professional student borrowers are not eligible for the Graduate PLUS Loan program.